Features / One Question Interviews

 SPB: What is the secret to a successful tour (whether that means financially or for your own well-being)?

 Papadopoulos: The secret to a successful tour is to have a tour manager who is selfless, even tempered and sober.
-Tensions between band members can reach a breaking point when you're in a van with each other for …
+Tensions between band members can reach a breaking point when you're in a van with each …

 Read more